 RUIS McGill supports 63 per cent of Quebec.
 It includes central and western Montreal, the western part of the southshore, Outaouais, Abitibi-Témiscamingue, the James Bay-Cree territories, Nord du Québec and Nunavik regions and supports a population of 1.7 million.
 RUIS aims to continually improve access to health care by streamlining relationships between primary care providers, doctors, regional hospitals and upper-level care providers for specialized procedures.

-Total number of students at the Faculty of Medicine 5,593 (Including all Schools & postdoctorals):
+Total number of students at the Faculty of Medicine: 5,593 (Including all Schools & postdoctorals):

 School of Nursing:

-School of Physical & Occupational Therapy:
+Physical & Occupational Therapy: